 Then Elkanah went to his house at Ramah.
 But the child ministered to the Lord before Eli the priest.

 a.
 Then Elkanah went: They did it.
-It was hard to do, to leave this little son behind, but they did it because they promised God that is what they would do.
+It was hard to do, to leave this little son behind, but they did it because they promised God they would do it.

 b.
-But the child ministered to Lord before Eli the priest: Young as he was, Samuel could have a ministry to the Lord.
-Our young people can praise God and please God and worship Him, and it is often a breakthrough in their walk with God when they experience God in worship.
+But the child ministered to Lord before Eli the priest: Young as he was, Samuel had a ministry to the Lord.
+Our young people can praise and please God and it is often a breakthrough in their walk with the Lord when they experience God in worship.

 i.
 The Living Bible translates it well: And the child became the Lord's helper.
 There are ways that even children can serve God and minister to Him.